javiersoriano/sentinel-training/Modules/Module-7-Thread Intelligent.md

 ![schema](../Images/TI-schema.png)

-3.	lets explore the TI table by running the above queries:
+3. First let's explore and delve into the TI table, we will do that by running the above query:

-Every time we are dealing with new data source, we want to take sample data and expand one of the results
+we want to take sample data and expand one of the results

  ```powershell
 ThreatIntelligenceIndicator